Nebraska vs. Iowa NCAA Football Odds, Plays and Insights | November 26, 2021

 Iowa Stats and Trends

+- In Iowa's 11 games this year, it has six wins against the spread.

-- The Hawkeyes have covered the spread once this season when underdogs by 1 point or more (in two chances).
+- The Hawkeyes have been underdogs by 1 point or more two times this year and covered the spread once.

-- Iowa has eclipsed the over/under in 36.4% of its opportunities this season (four times in 11 games with a set point total).
+- Iowa's games this season have gone over the point total in 36.4% of its opportunities (four times in 11 games with a set point total).

-- Iowa is 6-2 against the spread and 8-0 overall in games when it scores more than 22.2 points.
+- When Iowa scores more than 22.2 points, it is 6-2 against the spread and 8-0 overall.

-- When Iowa churns out more than 366.2 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Iowa amasses more than 366.2 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Hawkeyes have turned the ball over two more times (14 total) than the Cornhuskers have forced a turnover (12) this season.